Nithin1729S/Image-Style-Transfer-Using-CNNs/README.md

 ## Total Loss
 Finally, create the total loss by combining the style and content losses, weighted by the specified alpha and beta values.
 Print this loss periodically; even if it starts large, it should decrease over iterations.
 Focus on the appearance of the target image rather than the loss value itself.

+## Kaggle Notebook
+You can view the implementation of the project in this kaggle notebook. https://www.kaggle.com/code/nithin1729s/styletransfer
 ## Running the Project

 1. Set up a virtual environment: